todo.vu support

 • project…

 You could, for example, create a report that includes time and billing data for a specific project only.
 Or, you could hone in and do the same but for a single user on a that same project, and so on.
-The possibilities are near endless.

 For example:

-In the animation below, this task ‘Update HTML on site’ (Task no. #998) belongs to a todo.vu Workspace owned and managed by a team called ‘Acme Widgets’.
+In the animation below, this task ‘Update HTML on site’ (Task no. #998) belongs to a todo.vu workspace owned and managed by a team called ‘Acme Widgets’.
 This task is organised according to a client, ABC Physiotherapy, and a project, ‘Website’.
 It is due on Monday May 1 at 5 p.m.

 The time spent on the task so far (time entries) amounts to 2 hours and 5 minutes.
 This has been tracked by a todo.vu user, Keelie French, who has also added a time note as to what she completed during that time (“Investigating HTML error”).